 Locate the world's countries, using maps to focus on Europe (including the location of Russia), North and South America, concentrating on their environmental regions, key physical and human characteristics, countries and major cities.
 Locate and name countries and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers).
 Scale/Distanc e - Use relative vocabulary (eg bigger/smaller, like/dislike). - Begin to spatially match places (eg recognize UK on a small scale and larger scale map). - Begin to match boundaries (eg find same boundary of a county on different scale maps). - Begin to match boundaries (eg find same boundary of a county on different scale maps). - Measure straight line distance on a plan Find/recognise places on maps of different scales (eg the River Nile). - Use a scale to measure distances. - Draw/use maps and plans at a range of scales.
 Perspective - Draw around objects to make a plan. - Look down on objects to make a plan view map. - Begin to draw a sketch map from a high view point. - Draw a sketch map from a high view point. - Draw a plan view map with some accuracy. - Draw a plan view map accurately.
-Map and Locational Knowledge - Learn names of some places within/around the UK eg home town, cities, countries (eg Wales or France) and locate them on a map. - Locate and name on a United Kingdom map the major features eg the four countries, capital cities, River Thames, home town, surrounding seas Name and locate the world's seven continents and five oceans Know the location of hotter and colder areas of the world in relation to the Equator and North and South poles. - Begin to identify points on maps A, B and C. To identify the position Equator, Northern Hen Hemisphere, Tropic of Capricorn, Arctic Circle nisphere, Southern Cancer, Tropic of e and Antarctic circle. - Identify significant places and environments.
-To identify the position Longitude, Latitude, Pri Meridian, time zones (in me/Greenwich acluding day and night).
-Style of map - Picture maps and globes. - Find land/sea on a globe Use teacher-drawn base maps Use large scale OS maps Use an infant atlas.
-Use large scale OS maps.
-Begin to use digital/computer mapping.
-Begin to use junior atlases. - Use large and medium scale OS maps Use junior atlases Use map sites on the internet.
-In addition to Years 3 and 4: - Use index and contents page within atlases. - Use medium scale land ranger OS maps.
+Map and Locational Knowledge - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, nonfiction texts and, when appropriate, maps. - Learn names of some places within/around the UK eg home town, cities, countries (eg Wales or France) and locate them on a map. - Locate and name on a United Kingdom map the major features eg the four countries, capital cities, River Thames, home town, surrounding seas Name and locate the world's seven continents and five oceans Know the location of hotter and colder areas of the world in relation to the Equator and North - Begin to identify points on maps A, B and C. To identify the position Equator, Northern Hem Hemisphere, Tropic of Capricorn, Arctic Circle nisphere, Southern Cancer, Tropic of - Identify significant places and environments.
+To identify the position Longitude, Latitude, Pri Meridian, time zones (in me/Greenwich Style of map - Picture maps and globes. and South poles. - Find land/sea on a globe. - Use teacher-drawn base maps. - Use large scale OS maps. - Use an infant atlas. - Use large scale OS maps Begin to use digital/computer mapping Begin to use junior atlases. - Use large and medium scale OS maps Use junior atlases Use map sites on the internet.
+In addition to Years 3 and 4: - Use index and contents page within atlases Use medium scale land ranger OS maps.
 In addition to Years 3, 4 and 5: - Use OS maps Confidently use an atlas Recognise a world map as a flattened globe.

 - Begin to identify - Identify features on

 features on aerial/oblique

 aerial/oblique photographs.

 photographs. - Use globes.

 - Use globes.
-J